MichaelHettmer/100-days-of-code/r1-log.md

 Tweet: https://twitter.com/MichaelHettmer/status/1229921899070869505

-## R1D016 - February 19, Thursday, 2020
+## R1D016 - February 19, Wednesday, 2020

 - Business trip today and I'm soo tired.
-No time to code but I don't want to miss a post 🙃
+No time to code but I don't want to miss a post so at least there was a twitter post 🙃
-- I'll be working extra hard the next days.
+- I'll be working extra hard the next days to compensate!
+Learned a lot about privacy and scalability of blockchain applications though.
 - A few more templates to go and then I'll start my portfolio website / blog development

 Tweet: https://twitter.com/MichaelHettmer/status/1230283209851666433